manyducksco/borf/README.md

 - Be fully featured for modern web apps (components, routing, logging, error handling, state management, HTTP client)
 - Be relatively lightweight on the front-end (<30kb gzipped)
+- Answer the question "can we just chain a bunch of observables together to make an app?"

 ## Core Packages